ghall15/fiscalhistory/webpage/_build/html/_sources/government_budget_constraint.txt

 mostly held by the Social Security trust fund.

 While  marketable securities today represent the lion's share of the debt held by the public, this has not always been the case.
-I

 In the figure below, we plot the debt-GDP ratio for three different measures of the debt: